sg-s/xolotl/docs/reference/xolotl-methods.md

 1. configures the `xolotl_folder` property
 2. configures the `cpp_folder` property, which tells xolotl where its C++ files are located
-3. configures the `OS_binary_ext`, which is the extention of compiled binaries and is platform dependent.
+3. configures the `OS_binary_ext`, which is the extension of compiled binaries and is platform dependent.
 4. calls the rebase method from the cpplab superclass.

 Usage: